On this page

 Authentic vs. Perceived Self

-The Inner Reality: Inside, you might feel:
+The Inner Reality: Internally, you might feel:

-- Uncertain about decisions while appearing decisive
+- Uncertain about decisions while appearing decisive.

-- Need for support while appearing self-sufficient
+- A need for support while projecting self-sufficiency.

-- Consciously share uncertainties with trusted people
+- Share uncertainties with trusted individuals.

-- Acknowledge when you don’t know something
+- Acknowledge when you don’t have all the answers.

 Strengths of Your Outer Personality